 Today’s drive for continual innovation, as taught or written or sought or crowd sourced, has a lot to do with early pioneers in management theory.
 For example, why is hygiene important to innovation?
 Key to innovation: motivation, And motivation needs hygiene to succeed.

 The humanistic management school emphasizes, however strange it may sound, the human aspects of organizations.
 The humanistic school stands in direct contrast to the mechanistic views of people, jobs, and organizations.
-A distinct management theory split from mechanistic to the introduction of humanistic views is usually assigned to the mid-1940s, or just after World War II.
+A distinct management theory split from mechanistic to the introduction of humanistic views is usually assigned around the mid-1940s, or just after World War II.

 Who Punted My Cheese

 We all know the saying, “Those who cannot remember the past are condemned to repeat it”.
 By blowing some of the dust off first edition humanist theorists we might highlight where we’ve come, what we’ve forgotten, and what we should learn, as well as incorporate more effective thinking into what we read when we peel back the latest Harvard Business Review, McKinsey Quarterly, or Who Moved My Cheese.
 It is worth a stroll with the pioneers of modern management theory who include:

 - Abraham Maslow

 - Frederick Herzberg and his famous work Bernard Mausner and Barabara Bloch Snyderman

 - Mary Parker Follett